coreybutler/nvm-windows/README.md

+The npm/Microsoft/Google recommended **Node.js version manager for _Windows_**.

 # This is not the same thing as [nvm](https://github.com/creationix/nvm), which is a completely separate project for Mac/Linux only.

 Like this project?
 Let people know with a [tweet](https://twitter.com/intent/tweet?hashtags=nodejs&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20NVM%20for%20Windows!&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fnvm-windows&via=goldglovecb).
-Better yet, [become a Patron](https://patreon.com/coreybutler)!
+Better yet, [support the effort on Patreon](https://patreon.com/coreybutler).

-## NOTICE: STILL SEEKING CORE CONTRIBUTORS & MAINTAINERS
+## NOTICES

 _Are you multilingual?_

-I am particularly interested in finding people who can speak something other than English.
+~~I am particularly interested in finding people who can speak something other than English.
 Several problems have come up with non-latin character sets (Chinese, Japanese, Arabic, etc).
 I am also interested in producing language packs/translations for the installers.
-If you are interested in translating, please [signup here](https://coreybutler.typeform.com/to/ybqT6F).
+If you are interested in translating, please [signup here](https://coreybutler.typeform.com/to/ybqT6F).~~

+_The response for multilingual contributions has been phenomenal_.
+However; due to the necessarily slow pace of development (see "other" below), multilingual support won't arrive until 2.0.0 (which will likely be a cross-platform version manager with a new name).

-**I am seeking donations to help pay for a lingohub.com account** to make life easier for translators!
-Please consider becoming a [becoming a patron](https://patreon.com/coreybutler) to support this.
+~~**I am seeking donations to help pay for a lingohub.com account** to make life easier for translators!
+Please consider becoming a [becoming a patron](https://patreon.com/coreybutler) to support this.~~

 _Are you outside of the US/UK/Canada?_